Overview: Free Trade Zones in Singapore

 Singapore’s trade deals, asset assurance contracts, and more than 80 double Tax Treaties facilitate easy trading with almost every country on the planet.
-The Singapore free zones are developments that provide space for storage to both international and domestic businesses in Singapore.
+The Singapore free zones are developments that provide space for storage to both domestic and international businesses in Singapore.

 In this article, we will be going to discuss more in-depth the various Singapore Free trade Zones accessible for the firm.
 So, without any further ado, let’s begin with it.

 The nine Singapore free trade zones are as follows:

 - Changi Airport Cargo Terminal Complex

 - Airport Logistics Park of Singapore

 - Sembawang Wharves

 The free trade Zone Act in Singapore was established in the year 1966 and got its amendments in the year 2014.